-Many are convinced that the Modern Mau, a medium-sized cat breed with short hair is identical to the cats of ancient Egypt.
+Many are convinced that the Modern Mau, a medium-sized cat breed with short hair, is identical to the cats of ancient Egypt.
 Not only do they share a striking spotted coat, but they also look similar in size as well.
 Of course, this breed may have changed over the generations, but the roots are still the same.

 The ancient Egyptians were one of the first to domesticate the cat, capitalizing on the mutualistic relationship.
-They believed that these felines were linked to Bastet, holding divine powers that would give them fertility and protection.
+They believed these felines were linked to Bastet, holding divine powers that would give them fertility and protection.
 To this day, some believe that cats have never forgotten their origins, expecting to be treated like kings and queens.
-To ancient Egypt, cats rule above others.
+In ancient Egypt, cats rule above others.